Micheallei/RecAI/RecLM-emb/README.md

 The Steam dataset used in our paper is a simple combination of https://cseweb.ucsd.edu/~jmcauley/datasets.html#steam_data, https://github.com/kang205/SASRec/blob/master/data/Steam.txt and https://www.kaggle.com/datasets/trolukovich/steam-games-complete-dataset.
 Fortunately, a [volunteer](https://github.com/Micheallei) has gone through the data preprocess and put a copy in https://drive.google.com/drive/folders/1XhC7mybUOXDUrWyOMEvF7GP6AL676rWi?usp=sharing for reproducing experiments.
 Please unzip it to the ./data/ folder.

 Next, you can follow the scripts to create training and testing datasets.

+Note: Before running, please check `data_pipeline.sh` line 5-11 and `test_data_pipeline.sh` line 4-11 to make sure the parameters match your environment. `vllm_model_name` should be the LLM name you used in the [Set VLLM API Environment](#set-vllm-api-environment) section.

 ```bash
 bash shell/data_pipeline.sh